Good heavens, I have not baked in months, and I am back already!

 I halved the recipe, and made the other half plain…coming soon

-4 cups plus 1 tablespoon flour
+4 cups plus 1/4 cup all-purpose flour

-2 tablespoons sugar, plus extra for sprinkling
+1/4 cup sugar, plus additional for sprinkling

 2 tablespoons baking powder

 2 teaspoons kosher salt